Stories from Tanzania's island of albinos

 "I think it's quite beautiful ... their courage artistically and what they're expressing, I'm humbled by it."

-No strange to social advocacy
+No stranger to social advocacy

 Brennan is no stranger to social advocacy, having recorded in Zomba Prison, Malawi and with Khmer Rouge survivors in Cambodia.
 This time though, he felt sharing his artists' message -- the truth of life with albinism, and the misconceptions surroundings it -- was "a life and death situation."